A rare but potentially serious cause of back pain

 If the surgeon can't completely remove the tumor, chemotherapy or radiation therapy may then be added to the treatment regimen.

-Radiation therapy is also used for tumors deemed inoperable because of their size or location, and newer types like stereotactic radiosurgery allow radiation oncologists like Diaz to deliver higher doses with far greater precision.
+Radiation therapy is also used for tumors deemed inoperable because of their size or location, and newer types like stereotactic radiosurgery allow radiation oncologists to deliver higher doses with far greater precision.

-"We have the ability now to deliver higher doses of radiation in more targeted ways, so we can shrink or destroy tumors without harming healthy tissue," he says.
-"And we can do this with shorter treatment sessions, which our patients appreciate because it means they spend less time in the hospital."
+"Radiation oncologists have the ability now to deliver higher doses of radiation in more targeted ways, so they can shrink or destroy tumors without harming healthy tissue," O'Toole says.
+"And they can do this with shorter treatment sessions, which patients appreciate because it means they spend less time in the hospital."